Cureety/backend_test/README.md

 ## Requirements

-- The work should be implemented using Javascript; you can use some frameworks/microframeworks like expressjs).
+- The work should be implemented using Javascript; you can use some frameworks/microframeworks like ExpressJs).
 - The database should be PostgreSQL, MySQL, or SQLite.
 - The work should be covered with unit tests.
 - Adding a new **event types/events** should be as easy as possible.